lawrence-laz/dotfiles/book1.md

 This is similar to most other things: the thing is neither good nor bad, it's indiffirent.
 What makes it good or bad is how you act/use it.
 But again, it's not just any thing, it's a chore.
 The difference being you can choose to eliminate some things from your life completely, thus sidestepping the whole good/bad thing entirely, because the thing itself is indifferent.
 But you cannot eliminate sleep and food from your life.
 If you do that on free will then it becomes either good or bad.

+## On reward
+"giving yourself a reward" like a dessert or a candy definitely can be bad and dangerous in a sense that you can succumb and even begin rationalising "I deserve to rest and do nothing today" when in reality laziness is taking over and all you need is maybe some proper rest instead you binge watch TV series. but can be used as a tool for promoting good judgement/behavior.

 ## On social duties
-social duties should probably be treated as chores in prev chapter about sleep and food. but how to differentiate what is social dutie and what is a social norm? the former being the thing you really ought to do, while the latter is something that is being done or expected of your because of culture/etc.
+social duties should probably be treated as chores in prev chapter about sleep and food. but how to differentiate what is social dutie and what is a social norm? the former being the thing you really ought to do, while the latter is something that is being done or expected of your because of culture/etc. humans are complex beings. many humans joining in a group and forming a society is even more complex.
+I cannot claim to understand or draw any conclusions or discuss causalities in this regard, there's probably a science of this (is it anthropology?). clearly humans, cultures and societies work to an extent where we exist and thrive on earth so far. it's easy to claim that societies are rotten and we ought to act differently, but again, the system is so complex that there's no knowing what hurricane could be caused by some buttefly flapping its wings in a different way. when it comes to individuals though, I think all the discussed principles still apply. just because the society at large operates one way or another, that does not make it "good". society is external. it's a mechanism. you don't have to change or want to change it, but you ought to not allow it affect you in an impulsive manner. it's easy to rationalize bad behavior with stuff like "this is what we do" or "it's how things have always been" and alike. one must stay rational and use critical thinking, regardless of the external pressure. this makes the society a mechanism to observe and analyse. since it's complex it can be tiring. this segways into the next topic - on avoiding things and people.
+L: strong characters makes impressions on culture, weak characters carry culture’s impressions on their face (index)

 ## On avoiding things and people
 things and people are indifferent, neither good nor bad.